 Landlords and Tenants have often successfully agreed on additional ways Tenants can help with property maintenance.
 Tenants can negotiate with Landlords for a reduction in the monthly rent in exchange for taking on such responsibilities.
-These can include cleaning the common areas, taking out garbage, and performing seasonal maintenance tasks like shovelling snow, cutting grass, etc. Sometimes, if a Tenant is licenced to do so, they may even be allowed to perform minor or major repairs themselves.
+These can include cleaning the common areas, taking out the garbage, and performing seasonal maintenance tasks like shoveling snow, cutting grass, etc. Sometimes, if a Tenant is licensed to do so, they may even be allowed to perform minor or major repairs themselves.

 - The Tenant should always pay full rent on time, even if they feel their Landlord’s maintenance is poor or a repair hasn’t been done.

 - It is illegal for a Landlord to have a clause in the lease agreement that holds the Tenant responsible for all maintenance activities.